 If video in Orchid Core VMS is unavailable or degraded, you may be experiencing packet loss in one of two locations: either between the camera and Orchid Core VMS, or between Orchid Core VMS and the viewing client.
 The diagram below indicates which check methods are available to test the different connections.

-Run a Check Using VLC
+Run a Check Using the Recording Statistics